 Basic saw operations are summarized into six categories, explained and illustrated in the following paragraphs.
+A book entitled "Power Tool Know How Radial Saw" is available at your nearest Sears Retail Store or Catalog Store.
+This book contains considerable data applicable to the radial saw.

-NOTE: Refer to paragraphs under "LOCATION AND FUNCTION OF CONTROLS" for illustrations and descriptions of controls.
+NOTE:Refer to paragraphs under "LOCATION AND FUNCTION OF CONTROLS" for illustrations and descriptions of controls.